PRINT THIS PAGE

 - Those finishing Nos.
 151-200 on the FedExCup points list (through the Wyndham Championship), will have no membership status on the PGA TOUR.
 On the Web.com Tour, they will be part of the PGA TOUR Extended FedExCup Points List category.
 This category is subject to the first reshuffle.

 Amateurs cannot qualify for the Web.com Tour Finals.
-They do not earn money nor FedExCup points and would not appear on the Web.com Tour money list nor the non-member FedExCup points list.
+They do not earn Web.com Tour points nor FedExCup points and would not appear on the Web.com Tour points list nor the non-member FedExCup points list.

 How many Finals events are there?

-There are four, 72-hole, stroke-play events, with 36-hole cuts coming at the Web.com Tour's standard top-65 and ties.
+There are three, 72-hole, stroke-play events, with 36-hole cuts coming at the Web.com Tour's standard top-65 and ties.

 How much money does the winner of each event receive?